 This meeting is cancelled because of Covid-19 restrictions.
 It will be rescheduled for sometime later this year.

 Reeves Cochran, of Volante Farms in Needham, MA, will speak on the ‘Lore and Science of Companion Planting’.
 Companion planting is all the rage, but can it be successful?
 Reeves will debunk the myths that surround companion gardening while he delves into the science of how specific plants can help each other perform better in the garden.

 May 13 –

 Amy Mertl, Assistant Professor at Lesley College, teaches Biology with Lab, Animal Behavior, and Ecology and Natural History.
 Her current research involves investigating the diversity, ecology and structure of ant and termite communities in New England forests.
 She will be speaking about the ant communities at Mt.
 Auburn Cemetery.
-This meeting will occur online.
+This meeting occurred online – see recording below.

 June 10 – Kristan Demary, and environmental scientist and community builder teaching at Mass Art, will give a presentation on Pollinator Protection, the Black & Pale Swallow-wort Pod Patrol, and Citizen Science.
 Citizen Science involves communities collecting data and learning about the flora and fauna in their own neighborhoods.
 How will this help ensure the survival of our native insects?
-What can be done to encourage pollinators to feed and successfully reproduce?
-This meeting will occur online.
+What can be done to encourage pollinators to feed and successfully reproduce? .